Pub quiz

 A pub quiz is a quiz held in a pub or bar.
 These events are also called quiz nights, trivia nights, or bar trivia and may be held in other settings.
 The pub quiz is a modern example of a pub game, and often attempts to lure customers to the establishment on quieter days.
 The pub quiz has become part of British culture since its popularization in the UK in the 1970s by Burns and Porter, although the first mentions in print can be traced to 1959.
 It then became a staple in Irish pub culture, and its popularity has continued to spread internationally.
 Although different pub quizzes can cover a range of formats and topics, they have many features in common.
 Most quizzes have a limited number of team members, offer prizes for winning teams, and distinguish rounds by category or theme.

 History

-The origins of the pub quiz are relatively unknown.
+The origins of the pub quiz are sketchy.

 In 1946, a night in Yorkshire is mentioned in the Guinness Book of Records.

-In the late-1950s in Merseyside and Lancashire, "about 4,000 people became involved in the organised quiz leagues that sprang up from Bootle to Southport".
+In the late 1950s in Merseyside and Lancashire, "about 4,000 people became involved in the organised quiz leagues that sprang up from Bootle to Southport".

 On 30 October 1963, The Liverpool Echo carried an interview with Jack Robinson, "on the Merseyside quiz scene since it started".

 In 1976, Sharon Burns and Tom Porter founded and organised 32 pub quiz teams in three leagues in southern England.
 The goal was to attract people to pubs on quieter, “off” nights.
 From the time Burns and Porter began their weekly quiz in the 1970s, popularity grew over the next few years from just 30 teams to 10,000 teams in their weekly events.